Choosing a business domain name for your business is not as simple as choosing your outfit for the day.

 Avoid getting your hopes up for nothing.
 Check a domain’s availability immediately as soon as it’s at the top of your head.

-Use online domain search tools like WhoIs to check if a particular domain name is already registered.
+Use online domain tools WhoIs to name check if a particular domain name is already registered.

 Before you go public with the name, it helps to test it with potential customers first.
 The goal is to test how receptive your target audience would be and if the name would generate a positive reaction.
 Assemble a focus group and test out the shortlist of potential names on them.